About

 Anne Holsinger, Managing Director

 Anne Holsinger’s work related to capital punishment began in 2004, volunteering as part of efforts to reform Virginia’s use of the death penalty for juveniles.
 As an undergraduate, she conducted independent research on the role of religious rhetoric in death penalty argumentation.
-She came to DPIC in 2010 as Special Projects Assistant and worked as an Information and Resource Specialist before becoming Managing Director in 2018.
-As Managing Director, she has implemented a staff supervision structure, overseen DPIC’s project to launch the Death Penalty Census, and worked to align DPIC’s hiring and management processes with best practices for diversity, equity, and inclusion.
+She came to DPI in 2010 as Special Projects Assistant and worked as an Information and Resource Specialist before becoming Managing Director in 2018.
+As Managing Director, she has implemented a staff supervision structure, overseen DPI’s project to launch the Death Penalty Census, and worked to align DPI’s hiring and management processes with best practices for diversity, equity, and inclusion.
 Anne earned a B.A. in Linguistics from the College of William & Mary.

 Dane Lindberg, Digital Director

-Prior to joining DPIC Dane spent over decade working as the Creative and Digital Director for a public relations firm focused on supporting national and local non-profit organizations.
+Prior to joining DPI Dane spent over a decade working as the Creative and Digital Director for a public relations firm focused on supporting national and local non-profit organizations.
 In this role they oversaw the development of various advertising campaigns, websites, podcasts, social media strategy, and other projects for a range of clients.
 Dane earned B.A. degrees in Political Sciences and Classics from the University of Southern California.

 Tiana Herring, Data Storyteller